Welcome to Koala's

 Our curriculum is bespoke to meet our individual needs, however sometimes we also join our friends in other classes to participate in lessons that we particularly enjoy and excel at such as Art, Music, PE and Science.

-Homework involves learning spellings, practicing reading and completing a book review.
+Homework involves learning spellings and practicing reading.
 Some children may have additional tasks to practice key skills.
 Homework is given out on a Friday and due back by the following Wednesday.
 Reading books are changed every Friday.